jzebor/cvssfuzz/README.md

 - missing_prefix: Drop the version prefix from the vector.

 ### Versions
 Versions dictate the version to use for fuzzing.
-Currently CVSS 4.0, CVSS 3.1, & CVSS 2.0 are supported.
+Currently CVSS 4.0, CVSS 3.1, CVSS 3.0, & CVSS 2.0 are supported.

 ### Categories
 Categories are how you can define which specific metric groups to fuzz.

 #### CVSS 4.0
-- Base: Just the base metrics
+- base: Just the base metrics
-- Threat: Base + Threat
+- threat: Base + Threat
-- Environmental: Base + Environmental
+- environmental: Base + Environmental
-- Supplemental: Base + Threat + Environmental + Supplemental
+- supplemental: Base + Threat + Environmental + Supplemental
-- All: Base + Threat + Environmental + Supplemental
+- all: Base + Threat + Environmental + Supplemental

 #### CVSS 3.1
-- Base: Just the base metrics
+- base: Just the base metrics
-- Temporal: Base + Temporal
+- temporal: Base + Temporal
-- Environmental: Base + Environmental
+- environmental: Base + Environmental
-- All: Base + Temporal + Environmental
+- all: Base + Temporal + Environmental

 #### CVSS 2.0
-- Base: Just the base metrics
+- base: Just the base metrics
-- Temporal: Base + Temporal
+- temporal: Base + Temporal
-- Environmental: Base + Environmental
+- environmental: Base + Environmental
-- All: Base + Temporal + Environmental
+- all: Base + Temporal + Environmental

 ## Contributing
 Contributions to CVSS Fuzz are welcome!